Dev-cmyser/Notes/Neovim config showcase.md

 I start my way of neovim with other configuration from didjitalize channel

-That config was very hard for new users like m
+That config was very hard for new users like me